amushtaev/gatsby-starter-netlify-cms/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 templateKey: blog-post
 slug: case-study
 category_name: CASE STUDY
-categories: CASE STUDY
+featuredimage: /img/flavor_wheel.jpg
+featuredpost: false
+date: 2016-12-17T15:04:10.000Z
+yoast_keyword: What the updates mean to you
 title: Making sense of the SCAA’s new Flavokyukyukyukuk
-date: 2016-12-17T15:04:10.000Z
-description: The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.
-featuredpost: false
-featuredimage: /img/flavor_wheel.jpg
 tags:
   - flavor
   - tasting
-yoast_keyword: What the updates mean to you
+categories: CASE STUDY
+description: The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.
+category: CASE STUDY
 ---
 ![flavor wheel](/img/flavor_wheel.jpg)